Fairways Ridge

 Longmont, CO

-Overlooking Lefthand Reservoir in the Rocky Mountain region of Colorado, the design for Fairways Ridge uses anti-monumental techniques to create an authentic and playful living space, cultivating an aesthetic that is driven by its integration with the landscape.
-The clients for Fairways Ridge, Eve Pollak and Kate Mikayan, took on major roles throughout different stages of the project, from hand crafting the botanical kitchen tiles to designing the exteiror walkways to curating the landscape plantings.
+Overlooking the Lefthand Reservoir in the Rocky Mountain region of Colorado, the design for Fairways Ridge uses anti-monumental techniques to create an authentic and playful living space.
+The new house is constructed on the foundations of a previously existing one, an approach that supported economic and sustainable practices while necessitating a disciplined attention to scale.
+The clients for Fairways Ridge, Eve Pollak and Kate Mikayan, took on major roles throughout different stages of the project, from hand crafting the botanical kitchen tiles to designing the exterior walkways to curating the landscape plantings.

 The components of the design are three different buildings: the house, the studio, and the garage.
-The slanted roofs of the house and studio not only relate to the topography of the site, but also define the private and public volumes of the buildings while taking advantage of the expansive surrounding views, particularly of the mountains and reservoir to the west.
+Through its two distinct volumes, private and public, the house facilitates an east-west experience of the ridge.
+The public volume opens to the expansive western views while the private volume faces east with a continuous clerestory that welcomes the sunrise.
 Minimal use of stairs allows for flush movement from the interior to the exterior to maximize connections between inside and outside.

 Completion Date